NeCTAR-RC/tutorials/_kubernetes/03-administer-cluster.md

 If this is the first time you are connecting to the cluster, you need to create a security group to allow connections from your IP.

 1. Create a security group that allow connection to the cluster.
-You should restrict access to your cluster to only trusted IPs.

 	```
 	openstack security group create kubernetes-api
 	openstack security group rule create --dst-port 6443 kubernetes-api